Organic Certification Process

 Step One: Application

 Complete and submit the appropriate Organic System Plan (OSP) and initial application fees.
-This DPI certification application guides you through the required National Organic Program Standards and helps you document your organic operation.
+Clemson's certification application guides you through the required National Organic Program Standards and helps you document your organic operation.
 Be sure to include all supplementary forms required for your operation as described in the OSP.
 You can find all organic certification forms and documents including the fee schedule and NOP Standards on our website at http://www.clemson.edu/organic.

 Step Two: Initial Review